po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

     * 🙋 Data appeared in the terminal

     * We are sending API request in our terminal, that goes through the internet.
-The server receives that request, and sends back data.
+The server receives that request, and sends back data to the client, which in this case is the terminal.

-    * We can find this link at [https://code.jquery.com/](https://code.jquery.com/).
-We chose the minified version of jQuery 3.5.1.
+    * ☝️ Ask the class what is a good use case for cURL?

+    * 🙋 We can use it to make sure our API URL is correct or working.

     ```

-* Ask the class the following questions (☝️) and call on students for the answers (🙋):

-    * ☝️ What are the vanilla JavaScript functions that can achieve similar results?

-    * 🙋 `document.createElement`, `document.querySelector`, `Element.textContent`, `Element.setAttribute`, `Element.className`, and `Element.style`.

 * Answer any questions before proceeding to the next activity.